Fujitsu General Remains Australia’s Most Trusted Air Conditioning Brand.

 Whether you need a solution for a small bedroom, or large living space, our combination of technology, insight and design will provide the most effective and efficient air conditioning solution for you.

 Air conditioners are a common sight in Cairns.
 Residents know to reach for the AC when humidity rises.
 But for all the relief an AC unit can bring you during times of peak heat, they aren’t immune to humidity either.
+Outdoor Humidity can affect your AC unit.

 If a cooling unit isn’t maintained correctly, you may find its effectiveness fade over time as it struggles to reach your desired temperatures.
 Read on below to learn how humidity impacts your AC unit and what you can do to protect it.

-1. Forces Your AC to Work Harder
+1. Outdoor Humidity Forces Your AC to Work Harder

 The most significant source of damage to air conditioners (and the largest reason people need to get their AC repaired) is high humidity exposure.
 The higher the temperature in your room or house, the more power your unit will use to reach your preferred temperature.
 As with any electronic device, an air conditioner has its limits, and the harder it has to work, the weaker it will become in time.

-2. Moisture Build-Up
+2. Outdoor Humidity causes Moisture to Build-Up

 Your AC performs two jobs: it removes moisture from the air in your home and blows in air from outside that the unit refrigerates.
 Manufacturers have to design these machines to handle moisture, but too much can damage the system.
 Even worse, it can lead to mould and algae growth, potentially making someone in the home ill and further wreaking havoc on your system.